bart-on-time/bart-on-time/bart-time.md

 - Load BART API data based on user input
 - Display on the generated URL
 - Parse XML to JSON

+#### Project presentation requirements

+- Overall application's concepts
+- Motivation for its development
+- Our design process
+- Technologies used and briefly how they work
+- Demonstration of project functionality
+- Directions for future development

 #### Other Useful Resources
 - https://www.getpostman.com/